 In 2011, the Ministry of Education of Ecuador and the Inter-American Development Bank (IDB) conducted a school survey to analyze the attitudes and pedagogical practices of teachers recruited by the new competitive recruitment process and their impact on educational outcomes.
 A random sample of 240 primary public schools from the coastal region of Ecuador8 was chosen.
-Originally, the sample was drawn from primary schools that had at least two teachers from 2nd to 4th formulation.
-However, recent research suggests that there are statistical problems that arise when the lagged achievement variable (A{it-1}) is included as a control on the right-hand side of the equation, since any correlation of achievement over time would make the variable endogenous (Clotfelter et al., 2007).
+Originally, the sample was drawn from primary schools that had at least two teachers from 2nd to 4th grades9, who had received tenure throughout the new competitive recruitment process.
+Nonetheless, when schools were actually visited, information from teachers who had not gone through these process was also collected10 (PUCE, 2012).
+Schools were visited twice in the 2011-2012 school year, at end of the second and third quarter.